zhengs3atwit/lab-comp3800-07D/README.md

 Tags like <h1> and <strong> to emphasize text and give the page content a change in apperance.
 To mimic site redirects, <a> tags with hrefs were used to redirect to other HTML pages.
 Displaying content that wasn't just text, <img> tag were used with href to image links.
-Changed apperance/styling of the page through use of CSS included, display flex on navbar to alter layout. color, font-size text-decoration, and others to change the apperance of text and links.
+Changed apperance/styling of the page through use of CSS, CSS such as display flex on navbar to alter layout. color, font-size text-decoration, and others to change the apperance of text and links.
 ```
 Project structure: